 One of the residents, Charmaine Foreman said: "The house is very damp, especially round the back end of it.
 It's very smelly and just unpleasant to live there.
 I am in limbo.

 "I hope something will be found or done to rectify the situation.
-I don't know where to go from here."'Waves of anger'
+I don't know where to go from here."

 Another resident, Clare Anthony, said: "We go through waves of anger, frustration, tears, generally feeling thoroughly fed up."

 Trevor Barfoot, a buildings surveyor, who has been looking into the residents' concerns, said: "A lot of these people have owned these properties a long time - 20 years and in one case 100 years.